 REDDITCH Conservatives went on the offensive at Tuesday night’s full council meeting, the last before the summer recess.

-At the heart of their attack was the controversial plan for the future expansion of the borough for the next 15 years.
+At the heart of their attack was the highly controversial plan for the future expansion of the borough for the next 15 years.

 Instead she proposed an amendment delaying consultation until after the Notice to Hold issue had been resolved.

 “Your local plan is flawed and we cannot support it,” she said.

 If it was a trap it was a cunning one, as Tory councillors lined up to take potshots at the plan, Coun Bush (Con, West) spoke for many when he said: “The houses will be on the wrong side of town from the employment areas.
 There will be gridlock.

 “All our schools are on the one side too – we’ll be building homes as far away as possible and parents will end up transporting their children across town.
 This plan just isn’t sound.”

 Labour seemed non-plussed, first questioning what exactly ‘Notice to Hold’ actually meant, before denying ownership of the plan, saying the main modifications were the planning inspector’s and not theirs.

 Put to the vote the amendment fell 14-13, Coun Paul Swansborough (Ukip, Winyates) voting with the Tories.